Arrhythmias in Children

 - Echocardiography (echo).
 This test uses sound waves to make detailed pictures of your child's heart structure and function.

 - Implanted loop recorder.
 This heart monitoring device may be used when the doctor thinks your child is at high risk for arrhythmia and other testing has not given a straightforward result.
 This test may only be used in children who are high risk.
 The device is put under the skin and is used for long-term monitoring.

 - MRI.
 May be used to assess for an abnormal structure of the heart that may be a focus for abnormal electrical activity.

 How is an arrhythmia treated in a child?

 - Medicines.
-Medicines can ease symptoms.
+Medicines can ease symptoms or suppress arrhythmias.

 - Radiofrequency ablation.
 This procedure uses a special catheter to destroy the tissue causing the abnormal electrical signals.